ksoze84/useStateHandler/README.md

 # useStateHandler
-Class based hook. bring the value of hooks and class based definitions together ( including this.setState )
+Object based hook. bring the value of hooks and class based definitions together ( including this.setState )

 Maintain a unique instance of the handler class on memory.